european-public-network/european-public-network.github.io/docs/2000_how_it_works/2441_own_fork.md

 To create a new fork you must sync the existing blockchain on a local computer to the block where you want to fork the chain.

-Download the latest chain spec from the [evan.network GitHub](https://github.com/evannetwork/core-config/blob/master/core.json)
+Download the latest chain spec from the [European Public Network GitHub](https://github.com/evannetwork/core-config/blob/master/core.json)

 The description of all available configuration properties can be found on the [OpenEthereum wiki](https://openethereum.github.io/Chain-specification).